-For non-student applicants a prerequisite membership period of 2 years is mandatory.
-In the case of student applicants, the prerequisite membership period for a project grant is at least six months.
+For non-student applicants a prerequisite membership period of 1 year is mandatory.
+In the case of student applicants, the student has to be a financial member at the time of the grant application.
 Student applicants must be currently enrolled in a New Zealand tertiary institution.
 Ideally, the supervisor of the student applicant would have at least two years of valid (current) membership at the time of application.

 APPLICATION DEADLINE & PROCESSING